MegaJoctan/MALE5/Dimensionality Reduction/README.md

 * The `m_criterion` member variable allows choosing the criterion for selecting the number of components (same options as in `CLDA`).
 * The class internally uses the `CPlots` class (not documented here) for potential visualization purposes.
 * Saving and loading functionalities allow for model persistence and reusability.

-By understanding the theoretical foundation and functionalities of the `CPCA` class, MQL5 users can leverage PCA for dimensionality reduction, data visualization, and potentially feature extraction tasks within their programs.